Bullying at schools: prevention and methods of combating

-As aggressors can be children from dysfunctional families as well as from families with high financial position.
+As aggressors can be children from dysfunctional families as well as from families with high financial positions.

 It is the biggest category of participants of school bullying.
-Bystanders are people who got involved in bulling.
-There are three options of course of situation.
+Bystanders are people who got involved in bullying.
+There are three options of course of the situation.
 A bystander can stand for a victim, putting his own neck on the line and risking to become a new victim.
-Also he or she can have the passive attitude not intervening in bullying.
-And the third way is a supporting of the aggressor and helping him to humiliate others.
+Also, he or she can have a passive attitude not intervening in bullying.
+And the third way is the supporting of the aggressor and helping him to humiliate others.

 Bullying impact and consequences

-Aggressors get the sense of self-worth and coolness with the help of abusing others.
+Aggressors get a sense of self-worth and coolness with the help of abusing others.
 They consider themselves to be omnipotent and unpunished.
 They have more and more destructive thoughts that destroy their personalities.
-Their deviant behavior may lead them to the Commision for Minors.
+Their deviant behavior may lead them to the Commission for Minors.

 The most serious psychological trauma has stroked to the victim.
 Even being adult, victims remember all painful experiences connecting with bullying.